scrapy/scrapy/docs/topics/spider-middleware.rst

    If the spider doesn't define an :attr:`~scrapy.spider.BaseSpider.allowed_domains` attribute, or the attribute is empty, the offsite middleware will allow all requests.

+   If the request has the :attr:`~scrapy.http.Request.dont_filter` attribute set, the offsite middleware will allow the request even if its domain is not listed in allowed domains.

 RefererMiddleware